Gated InGaAs Detector Characterization with Sub-Picosecond Weak Coherent Pulses: Introduction

-One of the drawbacks of the gated mode is the afterpulse effect that arises from the release of trapped carriers during successive gate pulses~\cite{kang2003dark}.
-These carriers could have been trapped during any of the previous avalanche pulses.
-The afterpulse probability is related to the lifetime of trapped carriers.
-It also depends on the hold-off time after a successful detection, size of gate window, temperature, and excess bias voltage.
-This effect is particularly troubling in QKD experiments, since they increase the quantum bit error rate (QBER).
-Gated mode InGaAs detectors have been thoroughly investigated by many researchers \cite{ribordy1998performance,prochazka2001peltier}.
 Calibrated laser and correlated photon pair method was used to estimate the key parameters: detection efficiency, timing jitter, and dark count probability \cite{hadfield2009single}.
 Humer et al. demonstrated SPD characterization based on photon counting statistics, whereas a characterization method based on the statistics of times between consecutive photon detections was reported by Da Silva et al. \cite{humer2015simple} \cite{da2011real}.
 Yen et al described a technique to measure afterpulsing probability based on the difference of detection efficiency at two different gate window widths~\cite{yen2008simple}.

 In this letter, we propose a method to characterize the gated mode InGaAs SPD using a sub-picosecond laser pulse from a mode-locked fiber laser centered at 1563 nm, with a spectral width of 4.7~nm~\cite{Shaw17,Shaw21}.
-The afterpulse characterization technique is based on the uneven detection probabilities of an incident photon at different time instants within the gate window of the SPD.
-We then use a power-law to estimate the half-life of trapped carriers for a gated InGaAs SPD.
+The characterization technique is based on two factors: (1) the difference of detection clicks at two different gate widths and (2) the dependency of afterpulse noise on the arrival time of photon within the gate width of SPD due to non-uniformity of detection efficiency.
+We then use a power-law to estimate the half-life time of afterpulse decay for a gated InGaAs SPD.
 We also estimate the timing jitter of the SPD using a time to digital converter (TDC) with a resolution of 55~ps.